NBA's Chris Paul, other celebrity athletes, invest for a cause

-NEW YORKGiving back to their communities has always been a challenge for pro athletes who get rich quick because they tend to lose the money even more quickly.
+NEW YORK(Reuters) - Giving back to their communities has always been a challenge for pro athletes who get rich quick because they tend to lose the money even more quickly.
 But even those who manage to build a substantial amount of wealth have a hard time using it charitably in a way that truly has a long-term effect.

 Some celebrity athletes are turning to "impact investing," a growing niche of do-gooder strategies that aim to put money toward charitable causes but that would otherwise lack support.
 Fund managers, of course, also aim to generate income in the process.